reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 The maximum size of a data blob (the data payload before Base64-encoding) is 1 megabyte (MB).

-**A sequence number is a unique identifier for each record.** The sequence number is assigned by Amazon Kinesis Data Streams when a producer application calls the `PutRecord()` or `PutRecords()` operation to add data to a Kinesis Data Stream.
+**A sequence number is a unique identifier for each record.** The sequence number is assigned by the Kinesis Data Streams service when a producer application calls the `PutRecord()` or `PutRecords()` operation to add data to a Kinesis Data Stream.

-**The partition key is used to segregate and route records to different shards of a stream.** We need to specify the partition key in the producer application while adding data to a Kinesis stream.
+**The partition key is used to segregate and route records to different shards of a stream.** We need to specify the partition key in the producer application while adding data to a Kinesis data stream.

-For example, if we have a stream with two shards: `shard1` and `shard2`, we can write our producer application to use two partition keys: `key1` and `key2` so that all records with `key1` are added to `shard1` and all records with `key2` are added to `shard2`.
+For example, if we have a data stream with two shards: `shard1` and `shard2`, we can write our producer application to use two partition keys: `key1` and `key2` so that all records with `key1` are added to `shard1` and all records with `key2` are added to `shard2`.

 ### Data Ingestion - Writing Data to Kinesis Data Streams